 May result in loss of parking on one side or both sides of the street depending on width of street.
+Two-way protected bike lanes

 - People walking, biking and driving would have their own separate spaces which promotes safety and comfort for all. - Bike lanes are snow cleared to bare pavement within 24 hours of the end of a snowfall event.